Biohack Performance

 My Recommendation By Profile

-You want to seriously optimize recovery and train 4+ times/week:Whoop 4.0.
-No other device gives you this level of recovery precision with so little distraction.
-The subscription is the price for the best recovery tracker on the market.
+You want to seriously optimize recovery and train 4+ times/week:Whoop 4.0 — first month free, device included.
+No other tracker gives you this level of recovery precision with this little distraction.

 You want everything: → Garmin for training + Oura for sleep and recovery.
 Costs more, gives you the complete picture.